will-rice/home-assistant.io/source/_integrations/spokestack_tts.markdown

 ha_domain: spokestack_tts
 ---

-[Spokestack](https://www.spokestack.io/) offers open-source libraries for adding a voice interface to _anything_. `spokestack_tts` is a text-to-speech platform that uses our Python [library](https://github.com/spokestack/spokestack-python) to read text with natural sounding custom voices.
+[Spokestack](https://www.spokestack.io/) offers open-source libraries for adding a voice interface to _anything_. `spokestack_tts` is a text-to-speech platform to read text with natural-sounding custom voices.
 Usage of TTS with the default voice is free, but the API requires authentication.

 If you already have an account, [log in](https://www.spokestack.io/login), otherwise you will need to [create](https://www.spokestack.io/create) one.
 The credentials can be found in your [account settings](https://www.spokestack.io/account/settings).

 ## Configuration